joshem/EC601/README.md

 2. In the getPassword.py, insert your applicable API keys for Twitter.
 3. If you want to grab from another user, change the myscreenname variable within TwitterImages.py
 4. Run the final sprint shell script after all of this has been complete.

+# Please switch to Mini3 branch for the DB Mini Project